geo-smart/deep-snow/docs/local-prediction.md

 ## Automatic retries and expanded windows

-If a run cannot find usable acquisitions, the local prediction workflow can automatically expand the acquisition search window and retry.
+If a run cannot find usable acquisitions, the local prediction workflow will automatically expand the acquisition search window and retry.
 That is helpful operationally, but it also means the final inputs may be farther from the requested date than the initial `buffer_period` suggests.

 For science use, it is worth checking: